The Independent Pharmacy

 • Mild acneGrade 1: mostly blackheads and whiteheads, perhaps with a few pustules and papules.

-• Moderate acneGrade 2: multiple pustules and papules, which will be confined mostly to the far.
+• Moderate acneGrade 2: multiple pustules and papules, which will be confined mostly to the face.

 • Severe acneGrade 4: high numbers of pustules and nodules that are both large and painful.

-If you’re a woman and have suddenly developed acne as an adult, you should see your doctor.
+If you’re a woman and suddenly experience the development of acne as an adult, you should see your doctor.
 They may wish to perform an ultrasound or blood test, especially if other symptoms that suggest a hormonal imbalance are present.
 These symptoms may include irregular or lighter periods or an increase in the growth of body hair.
 All these symptoms could point towards polycystic ovary syndrome (PCOS), which is the most common cause of hormonal imbalance in women.

-If your acne is moderate to severe or widespread then it may be deemed necessary to treat using prescription medication including:
+If your acne is moderate to severe or widespread, then it may be deemed necessary to treat using prescription acne treatments, including:

 Topical retinoids work by reducing the amount of sebum produced while preventing dead skin cells from clogging up the hair follicles.
 An example of a topical retinoid is Adapalene, which is also known as Differin Cream 0.1%.